Ira Smith (announcer): Career

 After leaving the military, Ira started his civilian career in radio management and sportscasting.
+In the 1960s, he was the University of Cincinnati's sports director of their radio station, broadcasting Cincinnati Royals' games.
 Along the way Ira worked at WHLT in Columbia City, Indiana (4 years), WMRI AM and FM in Marion, Indiana (2 years) and WVMO in Monroe, Michigan where he also, for six years, broadcast University of Michigan football.